sakurai-youhei/traversal-poc/README.md

 **Configuration notes**

-- Source IP of network communication to MANAGER is not AGENT's but MANAGER's IP.
+- Source IP of network communication to MANAGER is not AGENT's IP but MANAGER's localhost.
-- Source IP of network communication to AGENT is not MANAGER's but AGENT's IP.
+- Source IP of network communication to AGENT is not MANAGER's IP but AGENT's localhost.